jadehopepunk/sax_stream/README.markdown

 To get the full benefits of this library, supply a collector which does something else with the objects as they are received, such as save them to a database.

 I plan to supply a batching collector which will collect a certain number of objects before passing them off to another collector you supply, so you can save objects in batches of 100 or whatever is optimal for your application.

+### Exporting XML: Call to_xml

+No parser or collector object is used to export XML.
+Simply call to_xml on the root object.
+The exporter will expect data to be in the same place it was imported to.
+It will look in attributes for data for this object, and relations to find associated objects.
+If you defined custom setters on your object to manipulate the values, then you may need to also supply custom getters.

 ## Credits